block-open-source/goose/README.md

 <a href="#open-source">Open Source</a>
 </p>

-`goose` is a developer agent that runs on your machine, in your terminal or in your IDE.
+`goose` is a software engineering agent that runs on your machine, in your terminal or in your IDE.
 It can take on tasks with your direction, and the make changes, write code, run code, take action.

-Some ideas:
+Goose can:

-* Have goose write a brand new app, run it, and then have it add features and test them
+* write a brand new app
-* Ask goose to go through a backlog (in JIRA) and find things it can fix, test locally, and then open PRs for them
+* go through a backlog (in JIRA) and find things it can fix and open PRs
-* have it write code and iterate until it solves the problem (by running tests, executing code, self correcting as it goes until it is happy with results)
+* Write code, run tests, iterate until it solves the problem (by running tests, executing code, self correcting as it goes)

 <table>
   <tr>